brooklynrail/brooklynrail-platform/content/events/2022/10/vanessa-german-the-rarest-black-woman-on-the-planet-earth.md

 ---
 title: "vanessa german: THE RAREST BLACK WOMAN ON THE PLANET EARTH"
-deck: Featuring german and Rail host to be announcedq
+deck: Featuring german and Rail host to be announced
 summary: "Artist vanessa german joins Rail host for a conversation.
 We conclude with a poetry reading. "
 people: